teniolafatunmbi/support-desk-BE/README.md

 ## SETUP

-1. Copy the environment variables in `.env.sample` to `.env` and fill in the values
+1. Copy the environment variables in `.env.sample` to `.env` and fill in the required values

 ```sh
     >$  cp -r .env.sample .env